-Designs a Three Year Old Could Create
+Mistake #6: Designs a Three Year Old Could Create

 If your website looks like you opened Microsoft Word, created a piece of Word Art and threw the site up on the Internet, then you might want to rethink your design elements.
 While simplicity is a welcome relief from some of the busier sites, if you go too simple, you risk your site looking juvenile and cheap.

-Site Title: Cyber D-Sign Clan
+Example of Bad Website: Cyber D-Sign Clan

 For example, sites without a clear link or with so many items that it is hard to decide where to go.
 One problem that many website owners face is a small site suddenly growing larger.
 Navigation that worked when the site had five pages simply won’t work when the site has 500 pages.
 Look at how the site can be reworked and restructured into categories and sub-categories so that visitors will understand exactly where to go for what they want.
 It is also smart to add a search box.

 Web designers who use a busy background and then pick a text color that doesn’t offer enough contrast make their web pages unreadable.
 If a visitor’s eyes hurt after reading one article, why would she stick around to read more pages of your site?
 If you must choose a busy background, at least place a box, layer, or content table with a solid background and choose a text color that is opposite.
 Try to avoid gray on gray, but choose white on dark red, black on light pink, etc.